nguyensjsu/su18-202-stellar/README.md

 The project implements MVC design pattern.
 #### Model
-Model specifies the strcuture of the application.
+Model specifies the structure of the application.
 A domain notifies its views whenever the model changes.
 #### View
-View represents the UI strcuture of the application.
+View represents the UI structure of the application.
 #### Controller
 Controller provides an interface between the model and views.